Information Statement

 Records Held by Agency (general description) - s.5(1)(d)

-The Agency holds a variety of internal records including, but not limited to, tax returns, tax credit returns, employment records, financial records, legal advice, draft legislation, policies, procedures, Board minutes and general communications.
-Such records may or may not be exempt from disclosure or subject to redaction, including but not limited to personal information (unless related to the requester), sensitive commercial information, information received in confidence, operations and deliberations of the Agency, Ministerial documents and legally privileged documents.
+The Agency holds a variety of internal records including, but not limited to, tax returns, tax credit returns, economic substance declarations, employment records, financial records, legal advice, draft legislation, policies, procedures, Board minutes and general communications.
+Tax files, exchange of information requests, economic substance files and any and all correspondence and/or investigations related to such files are exempt records.
+Other records may or may not be exempt from disclosure or subject to redaction, including but not limited to personal information (unless related to the requester), sensitive commercial information, information received in confidence, operations and deliberations of the Agency, Ministerial documents and legally privileged documents.

 Manuals, Policies and Guidance - s.5(1)(e-f)

-The Agency shall maintain internal policies and procedures as required by the laws of Bermuda and good governance standards, including policies on data protection, public access to information, internal controls, business continuity and disaster recovery, sexual harassment and bullying and an employee handbook.
-The Agency will issue guidance and/or FAQs (frequently asked questions) pursuant to the Act, as and when appropriate.
+The Agency maintains internal policies and procedures as required by good governance standards; the laws of Bermuda and the Organisation for Economic Development and Cooperation (OECD), including policies on data protection, public access to information, internal controls, business continuity and disaster recovery, sexual harassment and bullying, records management, conflicts of interest, vendor management, cybersecurity and an employee handbook.
+The Agency may issue guidance and/or FAQs (frequently asked questions), as and when appropriate.
+Any guidance and FAQs issued by the Agency can be found on the Agency’s website.

 PATI Requests – s.5(1)(g)